-Just 45,000 Qantas Points is enough for a first class sojourn from Sydney or Melbourne to Dubai or Los Angeles from a flexible business class ticket, or 56,500 Qantas Points from any other paid business class fare!
+Just 45,000 Qantas Points is enough for a first class sojourn from Sydney or Melbourne to Dubai or Los Angeles from a flexible business class ticket, or either 50,750 or 56,500 Qantas Points from all other paid business class fares!

-On those slightly longer longer flights to Dallas/Fort Worth, first class sets you back an even 50,000 points from a flexible business fare or 62,500 points from all others, and at the top end of the scale, a first class journey from Australia to London is just 60,000 points (75,000 points from non-flexible tickets) – a terrific deal given the 20+ hours you'll spend in the suite.
+On those slightly longer longer flights to Dallas/Fort Worth, first class sets you back an even 50,000 points from a flexible business fare or either 56,250 or 62,500 points from all others, and at the top end of the scale, a first class journey from Australia to London is just 60,000 points (67,500-75,000 points from non-flexible tickets) – a terrific deal given the 20+ hours you'll spend in the suite.

 Here’s what you need to know to turn those spare Qantas frequent flyer points into a first class seat on your next international flight.